 All state and local agencies, program operators and sponsors receiving funds from the USDA’s Food and Nutrition Service (FNS) must update their non-discrimination policies and signage “to include prohibitions against discrimination based on gender identity and sexual orientation,” according to the statement.

 The Wyoming Department of Education in fiscal year 2022 received about $87.5 million in FNS grants, for various school food programs and trainings, according to the U.S. Treasury.

 In 2021, the figure was even higher, with FNS granting $97.9 million to the Wyoming Department of Education.

-State funding to operate Wyoming K-12 schools is about $1.8 billion per two-year budget cycle, not including building costs.
+State and local funding to operate Wyoming K-12 schools is about $1.5 billion per year, not including building costs.

 The state’s department of education nondiscrimination policy at present does not include the two new descriptors.
 It does include specific protections for individuals’ race, color, national origin, sex, age, and disability, and defers to Title IX, among other federal statutes.